 Competition law aims to ensure that firms compete freely and fairly with one another for the benefit of clients.
 This statement

-(iii) NSG International Limited, known together as (NSG) to comply with all applicable competition laws in all its business
+known collectively as (NSG) to comply with all applicable competition laws in all its business operations.

 NSG has put in place appropriate competition law policies and procedures to ensure that our group, affiliates

 and introducers understand how competition law applies to ensure what they do to avoid breaching the rules and how they